 There are a lot of factors to consider when buying your child a bike throughout his or her various stages of development.
 But, one of the most important, without question, is the bicycle's braking system.

 This topic tends to draw some surprisingly-strong opinions depending on who you talk to.
 While some people see no problem with coaster brakes (aka, foot or back-pedal brakes) early on, others are vehemently opposed to them right from the start.
 Either way, there are two fundamental truths here:

-While there are different ways to reach this all-important milestone, the path isn't quite as cut and dry as some out there would make it seem.
 In this article, we'll break down the differences between coaster and hand brakes along with their pros and cons.
 This article is not a technical look at the different mechanisms of the brakes.
 Instead, our goal is to smarten you up on the overall options so that you can make a sound decision about what's best for your child.